antronerds/r2-training-courses/docs/Molecular_Genetics_CRC.md

 the form, click the button below:

-## Normal vs Colorectal Cancer Tissue:
+## Normal vs Colorectal Tumor Tissue: a first impression of genomic data

-Let's get acquainted with R2 and its large collection of omic datasets while exploring differences in gene expressions between normal tissue and adenoma tumor tissue.
+A fundamental query in cancer research consistently revolves around understanding the distinctions between normal and tumor tissues.
+Let's get acquainted with R2 and its large collection of omic datasets while imimediately exploring differences in gene expressions between normal tissue and adenoma tumor tissue.

 **Datasets used:**